The Most Successful Way To Quit Smoking

 Avoid Temptation

-• If you always smoke while driving, listen to a particularly interesting radio program, your favorite music or a book on tape or take public transportation for a while.
+• After meals get up from the table Instead of smoking and brush your teeth or go for a walk.• If you always smoke while driving, listen to a particularly interesting radio program, your favorite music or a book on tape or take public transportation for a while.

 • For the first 1-3 weeks, avoid situations you strongly associate with the pleasurable aspects of smoking, such as watching your favorite TV program or having a cocktail.